Dhaya94/tic-tac-toe/README.md

 ## **Reflections**

-I enjoyed putting together this project, making the HTML, CSS and JS working together to manage the different UI states was gratifying.
+This was a simple game built for Project 0 at SEIR-52 GA, I enjoyed putting together this project, making the HTML, CSS and JS working together to manage the different UI states was gratifying.

-Refactoring the code to make it as "DRY" as possible was a tricky albeit enjoyable expereince.
+Refactoring the code to make it as "DRY" as possible was a tricky but fun process.

-I spent a lot of time on this project working on the HARD mode using the MiniMax logic.
-It was a challenging concept to grasp for me at this stage, and hence nothing to show in the form of code (to be rectified soon!), neverthless onto bigger things for now.